» List of projects and outcomes

 In two research projects I have focused on the material, social and relational effects of cash transfers and expanding social protection in rural South Africa, Malawi and Lesotho.
 Another research project focused on livelihoods and diversification in Swedish farming.
 The two most recent projects focus on discourses concerning Swedish carbon offsetting through carbon forestry in low-income countries and the local effects of this (see more under Research below).

 Theories I use are often drawn from geography, anthropology, political ecology and critical development studies.
 I use broad livelihoods perspectives, discourse analysis and governmentality-perspectives frequently.
 My research is based on deep field engagement through extended fieldwork periods, mixed methods and long-term contact with the communities I work with.

 Dissemination of results is something I take very seriously.
 This can take the form of organising workshops to discuss nascent or final results in the localities where data has been collected, national level workshops in the affected countries with various stakeholders and similar workshops in Sweden.
 There are also popular scientific reports or publications from every project.
 Countries where I have worked are: South Africa, Malawi, Lesotho, Uganda, Tanzania and Sweden.

 List of recent projects.
 For all research projects and publications resulting from these, see pdf-file "list of publications by project".

-I am project leader for this project that runs 2020-2022 (funded by Formas 'research into practice'-call) and aims to translate research results from an earlier project into practically applicable knowledge in cooperation with Swedish actors who invest in tree planting in low-income countries.
-The project follows up on a previous research project ('conservation for carbon or communities?', below) and includes Linda Engström at division of Environmental Integration.
+I was project leader for this project that ran 2020-2022 (funded by Formas 'research into practice'-call) and aimed to translate research results from an earlier project into practically applicable knowledge in cooperation with Swedish actors who invest in tree planting in low-income countries.
+The project follows up on a previous research project ('conservation for carbon or communities?', below) and includes Linda Engström.